 Smith says HomeSeer chose Signifyd, in part, because they were able to customize their service to meet the e-retailer’s needs.
 Most companies, he says, don’t do that.
 “They will either say ‘pay me’ or ‘no, we can’t do that’” says Smith.
 “With Signifyd I was on calls with their engineers.
 Everyone was very accommodating to what we were trying to do.
 So we signed an annual contract and we’re planning to renew next year as well.”

-Signifyd evaluates every order across more than 10,000 merchants.
+Signifyd evaluates every order across thousands of merchants.
 It acquires third party data in real-time as needed via its machine learning model which is constantly updated and perfected by domain experts and specialized risk analysts.
 Every approved order is guaranteed against fraud by Signifyd, so HomeSeer’s orders are protected.

 Prior to starting with Signifyd, HomeSeer underwent a three-month trial testing period.
 “Within those three months they were able to accomplish the customization we desired.
 We started using it and within a month everything was up and running smoothly.”